SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/04-Table-Customization.md

 # Problem with Solution: Create and Insert

+## Problem

+For this problem you have to:

-1. Create a new database called `gamebar`
+- Create a new database called `gamebar`
-2. Create Tables:
+- Create the following tables:
    - `employees` - id, first_name, last_name
    - `categories` - id, name
    - `products` - id, name, category_id
-3. Insert Data:
+- Insert Data:
-   - Populate the `employees` table with 3 test records.
+   - populate the `employees` table with 3 test records.

-**Solution:**
+## Solution

-- Create the `gamebar` database visually in SQL Workbench or run the following query `CREATE DATABASE gamebar`
+- Create the `gamebar` database in SQL Workbench or run the following query: `CREATE DATABASE gamebar`

 - Refresh the Schemas in the Object browser / Navigator Schema panel in SQL Workbench to be able to see the new database